This post was most recently updated on January 5th, 2019.

-However, with EF it’s somewhat easy to build apps that use a lot of memory, though.
+However, with EF it’s somewhat easy to build apps that use a lot of memory, but work as they should.
 Perhaps your architecture does make sense, and using a lot of memory is ok?

-In this case you might want to accommodate this memory requirement by enabling 64-bit version of IIS.
-This is luckily a pretty easy change.
+In this case you might want to accommodate this memory requirement by enabling 64-bit version of IIS locally.
+That’s probably what you’re using in production anyway.

 How to solve System.OutOfMemoryException in Visual Studio?

 The first thing is to make sure you’re not hogging all the available memory for no reason – no neverending loops or infinite recursion!
-After that, consider the following:
+After that, consider the following.

-- You‘ll need to enable 64-bit IIS Express from VS settings:
+You‘ll need to enable 64-bit IIS Express from VS settings

 Latest posts by Antti K. Koskela (see all)